-502.5 CRIMINAL BACKGROUND CHECKS
+502.4 FINGERPRINT-BASED BACKGROUND CHECKS

-All Clinic provider staff, having direct contact with members must, at a minimum, have results from a state level Fingerprint Based Background Check.
-This check must be conducted initially and again every 3 years.
-If the current or prospective employee, within the past 5 years, has lived or worked out of state or currently lives or works out of state, the agency must request an additional federal background check utilizing fingerprints through the West Virginia State Police also upon hire and every 3 years of employment.
-Providers may do an on-line preliminary name base check and use these results for a period of 3 months while waiting for state and/or federal fingerprint results to be received.
-Providers may only use on-line companies that check counties in which the applicant has lived and worked within the last 5 years.
-An individual who is providing services or is employed by an I/DD Waiver provider cannot be considered to provide services nor can be employed or continue to be employed if ever convicted of the following:
+All Clinic provider staff, having direct contact with members must, at a minimum, have results from a state level fingerprint-based background check.
+This check must be conducted initially and again every three years.
+If the current or prospective employee, within the past five years, has lived or worked out of state or currently lives or works out of state, an additional federal background check must be conducted by the Agency through the West Virginia State Police also upon hire and every three years of employment thereafter.
+Providers may do an on-line preliminary check and use these results for a period of three months while waiting for state and/or federal fingerprint results to be received.
+Providers may only use on-line companies that check counties in which the applicant has lived and worked within the last five years.
+An individual who is providing services or is employed by a provider cannot be considered to provide services nor can be employed or continue to be employed if ever convicted of the following: